The Charlatans (English band): Early years (1990–1993)

 The Charlatans during their early days.

 The debut single "Indian Rope" proved to be an indie hit, and the group soon secured a major label in Beggars Banquet offshoot Situation Two, in time for the release of "The Only One I Know", which reached the Top 10 in the UK Singles Chart.
 A further single, "Then", and their debut album Some Friendly were released later that year.
-Around this time, The Charlatans were forced to add UK to their name for an American tour due to competing claims by an American rock band also known as The Charlatans.
+Around this time, the Charlatans were forced to add UK to their name for an American tour due to competing claims by an American rock band also known as the Charlatans.

 Baker left the band after the 1991 release of the "Over Rising" single and was replaced by Mark Collins (unrelated to Rob Collins).
 The band enlisted producer Flood for their second album, Between 10th and 11th (named after the address of the New York Marquee, the venue of the group's first US concert).
 Released in early 1992, the album failed to reach the Top 20 of the UK Albums Chart, but the Top 20 success of lead single "Weirdo" and a double weekend of gigs ('Daytripper') in Blackpool and Brighton, alongside Ride, helped maintain their visibility in the public eye.

 The band suffered a major setback later that year when Rob Collins was charged with armed robbery after a friend had robbed an off licence while Collins waited in the car outside.
 Collins claimed to have had no prior knowledge of the robbery until he heard a gunshot from inside the shop and saw his friend exit.
 However, he later admitted that he should not have picked up his friend after realising what he had done.
 In court, Collins pleaded guilty to the lesser charge of "assisting an offender after an offence" and served four months in prison.

 Mid-nineties fame (1994–1997)

 Their third album, Up To Our Hips (1994), reached number 8 on the UK Albums Chart.

-In 1995, the release of the band's self-titled fourth album marked their return to prominence in the UK, topping the UK albums chart and spawning the Top 20 single "Just When You're Thinkin' Things Over".
+In 1995, the release of the band's fourth album, The Charlatans, marked their return to prominence in the UK, topping the UK albums chart and spawning the Top 20 single "Just When You're Thinkin' Things Over".

-Keyboard player Rob Collins was tragically killed in a traffic accident on 22 July 1996, during the recording of the band's fifth album, Tellin' Stories.
+Keyboard player Rob Collins was killed in a traffic accident on 22 July 1996, during the recording of the band's fifth album, Tellin' Stories.
 The Charlatans decided to continue, enlisting Primal Scream and former Felt keyboardist Martin Duffy until a permanent replacement for Collins could be found, particularly for their support slot at Oasis' Knebworth concerts, which were just weeks away, scheduled for 10 and 11 August.
 Tellin' Stories was released in 1997, featuring contributions from both Rob Collins and Duffy.
 The group achieved their biggest UK hits to date with the singles "One to Another", "North Country Boy" and "How High".